jbruns/beastlist/product_requirements.md

         *   Display the playlist history in a table or list.
         *   Implement real-time filtering using JavaScript.
 *   **API Endpoint:**
-    *   Create a simple API endpoint on the backend (e.g., using Flask or FastAPI) to serve the playlist history from the SQLite database.
+    *   Create a simple API endpoint on the backend (e.g., using Flask or FastAPI) to serve the playlist history from Azure Table Storage.

 ### 3.3.
 Filtering Implementation

 *   The frontend will use JavaScript to filter the playlist history in real-time.
-*   The user will be able to enter text in the artist, title, and album fields.
+*   The user will be able to enter text in the artist, title, album, and year fields.
 *   As the user types, the JavaScript code will filter the playlist history to show only the songs that match the entered text.
 *   The filtering will be case-insensitive.

 ### 3.4.
 Deployment

-*   The backend can be deployed to a server or cloud platform.
+*   The backend will be deployed as an Azure Function.
 *   The frontend can be hosted on a web server or CDN.

 ## 4. Technologies

 *   Python
+*   Azure Table Storage
-*   SQLite
+*   Azure Functions
 *   HTML
 *   CSS
 *   JavaScript